ran5omware/Bots/README.md

-## Project "My Discord and Telegram Bots"
+## Project "My works"

-This project contains various bots created by me for Discord and Telegram.
+This project contains various sites, bots created by me for Discord and Telegram.
 Here I share different tools and functionalities that can be useful for communication and community organization in Discord and Telegram.

 ### Available Bots